-How to plan an effective budget How to manage your budget successfully
+How to manage your budget successfully

 Making a budget can be quite a satisfying process.
 After drawing one up, you’ll probably feel proud – and a little relieved - that you’ve seized control of your finances.